-Trade shows are far more than that.
-The most successful trade show exhibitors do the leg work to set up meetings during the trade show with businesses in the vicinity!
+The most successful trade show exhibitors market themselves ahead of time with multiple channels and follow-up with post-trade show marketing.
+They will utilise email automation to help their sales team set up meetings during the trade show with businesses in the vicinity.
 Here are the steps to get started.

 1. Create A Contact Database